rainbowdashlabs/sql-java/docs/04/select_single.md

 able to read something from our current row.
 We do that with the methods of `ResultSet` which start with `get`.
 In our case we want to read a `String`, that means we will use the `ResultSet#getString()` method.
 You will notice that there are two versions of this method.
 This is because we can define the column we want to select in two ways.
 The first version would be by its name `resultSet.getString("player_name")`.
-This version is generally prefered since it will not break if you change the select statement and is more readable.
+This version is generally preferred since it will not break if you change the select statement and is more readable.
 The second version would be the column id.
 Those ids start at 1 again.
 That means that we would need to select the first column in our case `resultSet.getString(1)`.